Lelekhoa1812/Linguaphile/README.md

 - **DAO**: Data access objects to interact with the database.
 - **LiveData**: Observes and updates UI based on data changes.
 - **ViewModel**: Manages UI-related data in a lifecycle-conscious way.
-- **RecyclerView**: Displays vocabulary items in a scrollable list.
+- **RecyclerView**: Displays vocabulary items and achievements in a scrollable list.
 - **Toolbar**: Customized per fragment for easy navigation and context.

 ## Fragments